Date of Degree

 Copyright 2010 Johnette Joy Shelley

 Shelley, Johnette Joy.
-"Significant indicators of intent to leave among army dental corps junior officers." thesis, University of Iowa, 2010.
+"Significant indicators of intent to leave among army dental corps junior officers."
+MS (Master of Science) thesis, University of Iowa, 2010.